nwupkc/Divvy/Divvy.md

 ![](Divvy_files/figure-html/graph1-1.png)<!-- -->

-The graph shows strong seasonal pattern.
+The graph shows a strong seasonal pattern.
 I will create a variable called quarter to capture this pattern when predicting.

 ```r